Three Cybersecurity Questions to Ask Before a Remote Mediation - ADR Systems

 News

 Hon.
-F. Keith Brown, (Ret.), senior mediator and arbitrator at ADR Systems, and Michael Koss, ADR Systems’ Business Development & Marketing Associate Manager, recently published an article in Law360 titled Three Cybersecurity Questions to Ask Before a Remote Mediation, which reviews cybersecurity considerations for attorneys as they ready for remote mediation proceedings.
+F. Keith Brown, (Ret.), senior mediator and arbitrator at ADR Systems, and Michael Koss, ADR Systems’ former Business Development & Marketing Associate Manager, recently published an article in Law360 titled Three Cybersecurity Questions to Ask Before a Remote Mediation, which reviews cybersecurity considerations for attorneys as they ready for remote mediation proceedings.

 Remote mediation has provided attorneys a means by which they can resolve disputes despite the challenges of the COVID-19 pandemic; however, these virtual settings are not without risks to privacy and confidentiality.
 Attorneys should be prepared to ask ADR providers a variety of questions about how remote sessions work to safeguard client information and satisfy ethical standards of the profession as they prepare to mediate case remotely.
 These questions include: